h-e-g/CNN_aDNA/CNN/README_CNN.md

 ##### Setting files

 1 - SETTINGS_MAIN.txt
-Tabulated text file to set various options for computations.
+A tabulated text file to set various options for computations.

 	- analyse:		NORMAL / CUSTOM ( to handle the files given in example, see below )
 	- usage:			PREDICTION (for performing predictions from a trained model )/ TRAINING (for training a model performing predictions )